Blue Bird All American: Fourth generation (1999–2013)

-As Blue Bird initially intended to replace the model line entirely with the fifth-generation D3 series, the rear-engine A3 was discontinued in 2008.
-Supported by continued customer demand, the front-engine A3 was produced through 2013 (outliving its successor by a year), when the sixth-generation T3 series replaced both the fourth-generation and fifth-generation All Americans.
+As Blue Bird initially intended to replace the model line entirely with the fifth-generation D3 series, the rear-engine A3 was discontinued in 2013.
+Supported by continued customer demand, the front-engine A3 was also produced through 2013 (outliving its successor by a year, it was sold as model year 2014), when the sixth-generation T3 series replaced both the fourth-generation and fifth-generation All Americans.

 Alongside its traditional role of a yellow school bus, the A3 series was produced for other applications; the model line was offered for sale for U.S. General Services Administration motor pool fleets, along for export worldwide.